How do I receive assignments to represent individuals on appeal?

 Upon receipt of the Court's decision-order, counsel shall notify the client in writing of the Court's decision.

-Upon entry of an order affirming a judgment of conviction or order denying an application for a writ of habeas corpus or a motion under section 440.10 or 440.20 of the Criminal Procedure Law, assigned counsel is required to “advise the defendant in writing of his right to apply for permission to appeal to the Court of Appeals” and, if permission is granted, “to apply for leave to appeal as a poor person” (22 NYCRR 1022.11 [b]).
-Counsel is also required “to ascertain whether defendant wishes to apply for permission to appeal, and if so, [shall] make a timely application” for such relief (id.).
+Upon entry of an order affirming a judgment of conviction or order denying an application for a writ of habeas corpus or a motion under section 440.10 or 440.20 of the Criminal Procedure Law, assigned counsel is required to “advise the defendant in writing of his right to apply for permission to appeal and of the right of a person who is unable to pay the cost of a further appeal (in the event that permission is granted) to apply for leave to appeal as a poor person” (22 NYCRR 1015.7 [b]).
+Counsel is also required to “ascertain whether defendant wishes to apply for permission to appeal and, if so, make a timely application therefor” (id.).

 In an appeal from a Family Court proceeding, the assignment of counsel is continued, by statute, after the entry of the order of this Court for the purpose of filing and serving a motion for leave to appeal to the Court of Appeals (see Family Ct Act §§ 1118, 1120 [a]).
 Upon such filing, counsel may be relieved of his or her representation by application made either to this Court or to the Court of Appeals (see Family Ct Act § 1120 [a]).